ParEVO: Synthesizing Code for Irregular Data: High-Performance Parallelism through Agentic Evolution: Abstract

 \section{Abstract}

-The transition from sequential to parallel computing is essential for modern high-performance applications but is hindered by the steep learning curve of concurrent programming.
-This challenge is magnified for \textbf{irregular data structures} (such as sparse graphs, unbalanced trees, and non-uniform meshes) where static scheduling fails and data dependencies are unpredictable.
-Current Large Language Models (LLMs) often fail catastrophically on these tasks, generating code plagued by subtle race conditions, deadlocks, and sub-optimal scaling.

-We bridge this gap with \textbf{\sys}, a framework designed to synthesize high-performance parallel algorithms for irregular data.
-Our contributions include: (1) \textbf{The Parlay-Instruct Corpus}, a curated dataset of 13,820 tasks synthesized via a ``Critic-Refine'' pipeline that explicitly filters for empirically performant algorithms that effectively utilize Work-Span parallel primitives; (2) specialized \textbf{DeepSeek}, \textbf{Qwen}, and \textbf{Gemini} models fine-tuned to align probabilistic generation with the rigorous semantics of the ParlayLib parallel data structures and algorithms library; and (3) an \textbf{Evolutionary Coding Agent (ECA)} that significantly improves the ``last mile'' of correctness by iteratively repairing code using feedback from compilers, dynamic race detectors, and performance profilers.

-On the ParEval benchmark, \sys achieves an average \textbf{$106\times$ speedup} (with a maximum of \textbf{$1103\times$}) across the comprehensive suite, and a robust \textbf{$13.6\times$ speedup} specifically on highly complex irregular graph problems, outperforming state-of-the-art commercial models like GPT-5-Thinking and Gemini-3-Pro.
-Furthermore, our evolutionary approach matches state-of-the-art expert \emph{human-written} baselines, achieving up to a \textbf{$4.1\times$ speedup} on specific highly-irregular kernels (e.g., Maximal Independent Set).
+Parallelizing code for \textbf{irregular data structures} (sparse graphs, unbalanced trees, non-uniform meshes) is notoriously hard, and current LLMs fail catastrophically on such tasks, generating code riddled with race conditions, deadlocks, and poor scaling.
+We address this with \textbf{\sys}, a framework for synthesizing high-performance parallel algorithms for irregular data, built on three contributions: the \textbf{Parlay-Instruct Corpus} of 13,820 tasks generated via a Critic-Refine'' pipeline that filters for empirically performant uses of Work-Span primitives; specialized \textbf{DeepSeek}, \textbf{Qwen}, and \textbf{Gemini} models fine-tuned to the semantics of the ParlayLib library; and an \textbf{Evolutionary Coding Agent (ECA)} that repairs the last mile'' of correctness using compiler and profiler feedback.
+On the ParEval benchmark, \sys achieves an average \textbf{$107\times$ speedup} and a \textbf{$13.6\times$ speedup} on highly complex irregular graph problems, outperforming commercial models like GPT-5-Thinking and Gemini-3-Pro, while matching expert \emph{human-written} baselines and reaching up to a \textbf{$4.1 \times$ speedup} on kernels such as Maximal Independent Set.
 This demonstrates that AI-driven agents can effectively navigate the complex landscape of high-performance computing.
 Source code and datasets are available at \url{https://github.com/WildAlg/ParEVO} \citep{ParlayInstruct2026}.